S89219/-giskard-892-/README.md

 <br />

 # About Giskard
-- Giskard creates interfaces for humans to inspect AI models.
+Giskard creates interfaces for humans to inspect AI models.
 It is  open-source & self-hosted.

-- Giskard allows to **instantly see model's prediction** to a given set of feature values.
+Giskard allows to instantly see model's prediction to a given set of feature values.
 You can change the values directly in Giskard and see the changed prediction.

-- Saw anything strange?
-Leave a **feedback** directly within Giskard, so that your team can explore the query that generated the faulty result.
+Saw anything strange?
+Leave a feedback directly within Giskard, so that your team can explore the query that generated the faulty result.
 Designed for both tech and business users, Giskard is super intuitive to use!👌

-- Giskard enables you to create **test suites** on AI models.
-It provides presets of tests so that you design and execute your tests in no time.

-- And of course, Giskard works with any model, any environment and integrates seemlessly with your favorite tools. ⤵️ <br/>
+And of course, Giskard works with any model, any environment and integrates seemlessly with your favorite tools. ⤵️ <br/>
 <p>
   <img width='600' src="readme/tools.png">
 </p>